Nhamblen/Portfolio/README.md

 # Noah's Portfolio

 Welcome to my portfolio!
 This repository showcases my web development projects and serves as a platform to explore my skills and creativity.
+Throughout these projects I've expanded my skills of flexbox, grid, and JavaScript.
 Built with HTML, CSS, JavaScript, and more.
-Portfolio was made with a mobile-first design
+Portfolio was made with a mobile-first design.

 ## 🚀 Live Demo